-More than just a Film and TV composer, David is also a world-class and award-winning keyboard player, multi-instrument musician (Piano, Synthesizer, Organ, Drums, World Percussion, Guitar and more), artist, songwriter, sound designer, and producer.
+More than just a Film and TV composer, David is also a world-class and award-winning keyboard player, and multi-instrument musician (Piano, Synthesizer, Organ, Drums, World Percussion, and more), artist, songwriter, synthesist, sound designer, and producer.

-From Funk to Latin, straight-ahead Jazz to Bebop, Classical to Rock and Pop, Smooth Jazz to Fusion, Chamber music to Orchestral, Film, TV, Animation, and Game scoring to Jingles (over 200!) and Commercial music, David has touched an astonishing number of musical bases in his career and continues to grow as a composer and musician
+From Funk to Latin, straight-ahead Jazz to Bebop, Classical to Rock and Pop, Smooth Jazz to Fusion, Chamber music to Orchestral, Film, and TV, scoring to Jingles (over 200!) and Commercial music, David has touched an astonishing number of musical bases in his career and continues to grow as a composer and musician

-His grandfather was a guitar player for Gene Autry's Cowboy Band and an artist in his own right and David's father is was an award-winning keyboardist and former pioneer at ARP and CAT synthesizers.
+His grandfather was a guitar player for Gene Autry's Cowboy Band and an artist in his own right.
+David's father is was an award-winning keyboardist and former pioneer at ARP and CAT synthesizers.

 Whether a motion picture, documentary, tv show, video game, radio drama, jingle - advertising music, cinematic sound design, and synthesizer/sample programming and patches, the chances are good that you've had at least a passing acquaintance with the work of David Frederick.